cenfun/monocart-coverage-reports/README.md

     ]
 };
 ```
-We also have coverage data from e2e tests, which is output to `./coverage-reports/e2e/raw`.
+We also have `raw` coverage data from e2e tests, which is output to `./coverage-reports/e2e/raw`.
 After all the tests are completed, generate a merged report with option `inputDir`:
 ```js
 const fs = require('fs');